2019 MSU Gap Fund Opportunity Announcement

 - Proposals requesting $20k+ in direct costs are expected to include at least a 50% funding match through a sponsored research agreement funded by an associated company.
 For example, if a proposal requests $50k for direct costs, MSU would expect a sponsored research agreement covering at least $25k in direct costs (+54.73% indirect) from the company, to leverage the MSU CATalyst gap funds.
 A portion of the company match may be in the form of (fair market value) equipment or materials donated to MSU for this project, but not in the form of in-kind efforts performed by the company.
 Such in-kind efforts or other resources or actions performed by the company should be mentioned in the proposal, but do not count toward the expected company match.

 - Companies are free to procure their own sources of capital, without prejudice to the proposal.
-However, MSU has sourced a potential option with Next Frontier Capital who is available to assist startup companies in developing their commercialization plans with potential to procure additional equity financing.
+However, MSU has sourced a potential equity-based financing option with Next Frontier Capital.
 If associated companies are interested in potential investment by Next Frontier Capital, indicate this interest in the proposal.
 Investment is subject to due diligence by Next Frontier and mutual agreement to financial terms.

 - MSU will be required by EDA to periodically collect certain information from companies associated with this program, with the last report due in September 2031.
 This information helps EDA assess the effectiveness of its awards.
 Participating companies must agree to provide this information.